WhiteCoreSim/WhiteCore-Webui/README.md

 =================================================
 Changes in V2:
 =================================================
-1.Bootstrap Base
+1. Bootstrap Base
-2.European Cookie Warning.
+2. European Cookie Warning.
-3.Template Engine Used
+3. Template Engine Used
-4.Switched from sessions to cookies allowing a remember me function 5.Complete Redesign making the use of own Templates easier 6.Several new functions including Ajax uploading of images for the login screen and dynamic get_grid_info xml for the viewer
+4. Switched from sessions to cookies allowing a remember me function
+5. Complete Redesign making the use of own Templates easier
+6. Several new functions including Ajax uploading of images for the login screen and dynamic get_grid_info xml for the viewer

 Preview here: http://thunderlife.top/neu/
 -------------------------------------------------